franjgonzalez/canseg/README.md

 ![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)

 This is a simple variation of the U-Net model first proposed by Ronneberger, Fischer, and Brox in the paper [U-Net: Convolutional Networks for Biomedical Image Segmentation](https://arxiv.org/abs/1505.04597).
-In this implementation I join three different MRI modalities from pre-operative brain scans and perform binary segmentation (i.e, "cancer" vs. "no-cancer").
+In this implementation I join three different MRI modalities from pre-operative brain scans and perform binary segmentation (i.e, "tumor" vs. "no-tumor").
 Figure 1 shows an example of an input "image" and the predicted output segmentation.

 <p align="center">